 Decarboxylation occurs through heat, and also time.
 The high temperatures when smoking and vaporizing instantly decarboxylate compounds in weed, making them immediately available for your body to absorb.

 Some decarboxylation can occur over time when drying and curing cannabis, after harvesting a homegrow.

 Oxygen can contribute to the decarboxylation process, so to slow it down, keep your weed or weed products in an air-tight container to maintain freshness and potency.

 Why decarboxylation is necessary for edibles

 Decarboxylation needs to happen in all cannabis products in order to get high from them.
-Edibles are cold when consumed, but the decarboxylation process still needs to occur before consumption.
+Consuming edibles doesn’t involve heat, as with smoking a joint or hitting a vape pen, but the decarboxylation process still needs to occur to activate the weed in the edible before consumption.